falangjoe/self-driving/CarND-Advanced-Lane-Lines/writeup_template.md

 The code for this step is located under Camera Calibration in the notebook AdvancedLaneLines.ipynb.
 The function calibrate camera calculates the camera matrix and distortion coefficients used by the function undistort.
 It first finds the checker board corners for all 20 of the calibration images using cv2.findChessboardCorners.
 Then, it uses the corners with cv2.calibrateCamera to create the matrix/coeffiecients.

 The function undistort uses the matrix/coeffiecients to undistort an image using cv2.undistort.
-This is the function that is used in lane finding pipeline.
+This is the function that is used in the lane finding pipeline.
 Below is an example of undistort applied to one of the checkerboard calibration images.

 ![alt text][undistort]